lingfenghsiang/Persistent-Memory-Study/README.md

 >> Run "python3

 > Step 3.
 The integer argument in "run_case_study" is the max number of working threads and the string arguement is the folder path of persistent memory pool, which must end with "/".
+40 minutes and 32GB space on DRAM and 16GB on Intel Optane DC PMM.
 >> Restore BIOS configuration in Step 1
 >
 >> Set the persistent memory in interleaved mode.
 [HOWTO](#set-cpu-in-performance-mode)